d0whc3r/vue-auth-plugin/docs/guide/README.md

 - `headerToken`: Name of the header with authorization code, usually *Authorization*
 - `fetchUser`: *Optional*, indicates if user information will be fetched once the login process was success
 - `customToken`: *Optional*, function to get token, it receives the response object from axios and must to return the string token
+- `fetchData`: *Optional*, function to get user info, it receives the response object from axios and must to return the object representing user info

 ## logoutData
 `{ url?: string, method?: GET | POST, redirect?: string, makeRequest?: string }`